wenceorg/comp52315/site/content/notes/memory.md

 Let's redraw our floating point throughput graph, this time annotating it with these predicted performance limits.

+{{< autofig src="sum-reduction-throughput-annotated.svg"
+    width="60%"
+    caption="AVX-enabled throughput of sum reduction as measured with `likwid-bench`.
+Annotated with simple performance limits from our measurements of cache bandwidth." >}}

 We can see that this simple model does a pretty good job of predicting the performance of our test code.